Public interest disclosures (whistleblowing): key differences in Scotland and Northern Ireland

 The provisions of the Employment Act (Northern Ireland) 2016 effecting these amendments are not yet in force.

 In March 2015, the UK Government published guidance for employers on whistleblowing, which includes a code of practice based on the law relating to public interest disclosures applying in England, Wales and Scotland.
-However, the Northern Ireland Department for Employment and Learning has stated that there is no need for a code of practice at this time.
+However, the then Northern Ireland Department for Employment and Learning (now part of the Department for the Economy and the Department for Communities) stated in 2015 that there is no need for a code of practice at this time.

 There are no future developments specific to Scotland.